Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

 \subsubsection{The HMF model}

 From the above results, we define the following model to capture the dependence of the multiplicity function on redshift and power spectrum shape as:

 where:

-The growth-rate, i.e., $\de \ln G/\de\ln (1+z)^{-1}$ where $G(z)$ is the linear growth of density perturbations, was used by \citet{Ondaro-Mallea:2021yfv} to characterize the non-universality of the HMF instead of $\Omega_{\rm m}(z)$.
-For the cosmological models considered here this is well approximated by~\citep[see, for instance,][]{amendola2010dark}:
+The growth rate, that is, $\de \ln G/\de\ln (1+z)^{-1}$ where $G(z)$ is the linear growth of density perturbations, was used by \citet{Ondaro-Mallea:2021yfv} to characterise the non-universality of the HMF instead of $\Omega_{\rm m}(z)$.
+For the cosmological models considered here this is well approximated by~\citep[see e.g.][]{amendola2010dark}:

 with $\gamma=0.55$.
-Therefore, Eqs.~\eqref{eq:parevol1} to~\eqref{eq:parevol2} produce exactly the same results for the cosmological models here studied once one substitutes:
+Therefore, Eqs.~\eqref{eq:parevol1} to~\eqref{eq:parevol2} produce exactly the same results for the cosmological models studied here once one substitutes:

 Whether such a substitution leads to universal extensions of the model to cosmologies with growth histories given by modified gravity theories is left for further investigation.
 We concentrate here on the description as a function of $\Omega_{\rm m}$, as it is more straightforward to compute and produces the same results.